-Projects that assist a household with the purchase of an owner-occupied unit need to make sure that house payments including principal and interest, tax,
+Projects that assist a household with the purchase of an owner-occupied unit need to make sure that house payments including principal and interest, tax, insurance, and association dues or fees if applicable, do not exceed the housing cost ratios as accepted by typical affordable housing programs including such programs as FHA, Fannie Mae, Freddie Mac, USDA or State Housing Agency.

-• Homebuyer/Homeowner Closing Costs
+2. Homebuyer/Homeowner Closing Costs